Fiddling with Ubuntu Server Images

 The distribution’s files for the EFI System Partition (ESP) are

-(or your equivalent).
+in dev/loop7p3 (or your equivalent).
 It only

 contains grub-related files.
 Rather than simply copying the grub